 They may want to simultaneously lose weight, find their ideal partner, start painting and update their résumé.
 Many are seeking a more meaningful and rewarding life, where others have specific needs in mind.
 One of the more common requests I’ve received in recent years, among clients across the spectrum, is a yearning to rediscover and reclaim their wholeness and be more authentic.

 Why you might love being a life coach…

 Life coaching is for you if you relish working at the deeper levels of change.
 If you want to go beyond checking off accountability lists to creating transformational results, or you love working holistically and touching on multiple aspects of a person’s life, you’ll love life coaching.

 Becoming a life coach can be especially appealing if your own life pursuits have you jumping from job to job or struggling to make your college degree truly serve you.
 It might be time for you to align your life’s passion and purpose.
 And there is no better way.
 By focusing on life coaching, you’ll not only be adding rich value to your résumé and future potential as an employee or business owner, you are also guaranteed to tune up your own life along the way.
 That’s why many a coach will tell you they first came to coach training for their own benefit.

 A focus on life coaching isn’t just for coaches either.
 It’s for anyone who wants to help their special people thrive in the possibilities life has to offer, including teachers, parents and caregivers.

-A Whole Person Life Coach assists clients to:
+A Whole Person Life Coaching assists clients to: